cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_expire.rst

   messages
 - ``/vendor/cmu/cyrus-imapd/delete`` which controls the deletion of messages
+- ``/vendor/cmu/cyrus-imapd/noexpire_until`` which disables the expire
+  and delete operations per user

-These mailbox annotations specify the age of messages in the given mailbox that should be expired/archived/deleted.
+The first three mailbox annotations specify the age of messages in the given mailbox that should be expired/archived/deleted.
 The age is specified as a duration, the default unit are days.

+The last mailbox annotation specifies the UNIX epoch time in seconds until which expiring messages or removing deleted mailboxes is blocked.
+The zero epoch time represents infinity.
+This annotation has precedence over any of the other annotations or command line flags.
+It must only be set on the user inbox and applies to all mailboxes of that user.

 The value of the ``/vendor/cmu/cyrus-imapd/expire`` annotation is inherited by all children of the mailbox on which it is set, so an